Last Updated on September 28, 2023

 Sainte-Chapelle

 Follow your map to Sainte-Chapelle, which is missed on some short Paris itineraries.
 But take some time to see it, especially since it’s so close to Notre Dame.
-It was built in the 13th century by Louis IX as a repository for holy relics (later places in Notre Dame) that he had acquired from the Emperor of Constantinople.
+Louis IX built it in the 13th century as a repository for holy relics (later places in Notre Dame) that he had acquired from the Emperor of Constantinople.

-It’s claim to fame, however, are its magnificent 1,113 stained-glass windows, the oldest in Paris.
-They are the reason it is one of the top 10 places in Paris, and are as extraordinary as they are magnificent, soaring glass walls that make the ceiling above appear to float in air.
+Its claim to fame, however, is its magnificent 1,113 stained-glass windows, the oldest in Paris.
+They are why it is one of the top 10 places in Paris.
+They are as extraordinary as they are magnificent, soaring glass walls that make the ceiling above appear to float in the air.

-It is an amazingly beautiful place, certainly the most stunning Gothic monument in all of Paris.
+It is an amazingly beautiful place, certainly Paris’s most stunning Gothic monument.
 It’s housed within the Palais de Justice, which requires visitors to transit a security area as they enter.
 Try to visit on a sunny day to get the full impact.

 Sainte-Chapelle